hal9000cc/live_trading_indicators/README.md

 #### request_timeout
 Timeout of requests to download quotes, seconds.
 Default: 10.
 #### request_trys
 The number of attempts to download quotes.
+Default: 3.